 Your data is not always secure and needs to be protected, regardless of whether you are using a Personal computer, home network, or corporate network.

-NAS allows small and medium-sized businesses to get all their data in one location, secure, and accessible from anywhere.
+NAS allows small and medium-sized businesses to get all their data in one location, secure and accessible from anywhere.
 One of the biggest advantages of a NAS is that it is multifunctional.
-Can be used for personal, at-home office, for small and medium enterprises (small and medium enterprises).
+Can be used for personal, at-home office, and for small and medium enterprises (small and medium enterprises).

 According to a research report, the Network Attached Storage (NAS) market is expected to grow at a CAGR (Complex Annual Growth Rate) of around 19.5% in the period 2021-2026.